emmyc/croissant-factory/src/pages/notebook/moderna-love/moderna-love.md

   </iframe>

 boy meets girl for the first time\
-in the middle of the parking lot\
+in the middle of a parking lot\
 upturned soda cans, downturned eyes\
 we locked gazes in front of the vaccine line\
 our shocked faces when we saw our matching times:\